 So how do you decide?

-Remember that you can combine certain parts and plans to get the coverage you need.
+You can combine Medicare parts and plans for the coverage you want.
 There are seven possible combinations.

 What do you want to do next?